 and Find Out!

-NOTE: My work and writing here is as an Archetypal Consultant and Spiritual Director and is meant to help you understand the archetypal forces symbolically and spiritually.
+NOTE: My work and writing here is to help you understand the archetypal forces symbolically and spiritually.
 This article is not meant to help you diagnose or treat a serious mental health condition or addiction.
 When in doubt, please contact your medical professional.